marios-code-path/scala-finagle/README.md

 ## Code

 Lets review some basics.
 First, there is [TwitterServer]() which enables us to implement fully functionling Services complete with configuration, dependency injection, tracing, logging and more..
+TwitterServer does much of the work to intercept the lifecycle of your objects, and exposes ways to get at them with them with a simple convententional API.

 Our class creates a `modules` override member that we use to place a [Module]() in order to receive it's injected componenets ( like @Bean's in Spring ).
 We review `Modules` in depth later.
 For now, we will accept that our module gives us this instance of a MyService [Service]() implementation.
+Because we're using a TwtiterServer class, we can access it's field members such as `injector` which I use to provide the configured `MyService` class.

-In order to start the server, use Http.serve and give it it's INetAddr assignment, and service delegate.
+In order to start the server, use Http.serve and give it it's InetAddr assignment, and service delegate.
 This one line will launch asynchronously and TwitterServer does the job of thread pool management.
-THus we didnt need to explicitly [Await]() the completion of this server.
-Since this is true, we have a convenient way to handle lifecycle events throught handles such as onExit().
+Thus we didnt need to explicitly [Await]() the completion of this server.
+Since this is true,

 ```scala
     package example